werererer/japokwm/README.md

 ```

 ## Known limitations and issues
-japokwm is in it's alpha stage and bug may accour (If you find them please report them here)
+japokwm is in it's alpha stage and bugs may accour (If you find them please report them here)

 ## TODO
 - unittests